12th Indian Infantry Brigade, Royal Corps of Signals (British Army)

 In July 1940 he wrote the following letter to his mother dated 21st July 1940:-

-The following letter was written by F.G.
-Lee, Okehampton, Devon after the war, F.G.
-Lee was a comrade in the Royal Corps of Signals and served with David in Malaya prior to them becoming Prisoners of war:-
+After the war, the following letter was written by F G Lee, Okehampton, Devon.
+F G Lee was a comrade in the Royal Corps of Signals and served with David in Malaya prior to them becoming prisoners of war.

-David’s brother William found the above letter while searching through papers in 1976.
+In 1976, David’s brother William found the above letter.
 Wanting to find out more about his brother’s experiences he replied back to Mr. Lee.
 The following letter is Mr. Lee’s reply, dated Monday 16th February 1976:-

-He is also commemorated on Stewartstown Presbyterian Church Memorial Window, and Stewartstown Cenotaph.
+Signalman David Millar is also commemorated locally on Stewartstown Presbyterian Church Memorial Window and on Stewartstown Cenotaph.